discolarrence/NumberList/README.md

 * If the same question repeats, you have made an invalid selection.
     * Menu selection prompts only accept the number of a valid menu item or "X" to exit
     * Yes/no prompts only accept "y" or "n"
-    * Number prompts only accept integers between 1 and 9,223,372,036,854,775,807
+    * Number fact prompts only accept integers between 1 and 9999
+    * All other umber prompts only accept integers between 1 and 2,147,483,647
-* If the number list generator calculates a value greater than 9,223,372,036,854,775,807, the generator will stop and the number list will be displayed
+* If the number list generator calculates a value greater than 9,223,372,036,854,775,807 the generator will stop and the number list will be displayed as is

 ## Project Requirements
 This app meets all the requirements for the Code Louisville Software Development I course, including the following features: